-Students learn how to plan (setting their own goals and targets), how to manage their time effectively and to reflect on the skills they are developing.
+You will learn how to plan (setting your own goals and targets), how to manage your time effectively and to reflect on the skills you are developing.
 Possible activities might include re-designing and planting a garden at school, taking part in an enterprise project, designing and producing a leaflet, practical science investigations, planning and going on a journey and organising an activity to raise money for charity.
-The skills developed are all valuable to support the students learning in other subjects and for future employers.
+The skills developed are all valuable to support your learning in other subjects and for future employers.